Japan for Two Weeks

 Good routing already, I'd put Hakone in there for an onsen experience especially with all adult travelers.

-Luxury & Adventure Family Travel Advisor
+Luxury & Adventure Family Travel Agent

 Europe • Africa • S. America